Belle Isle (Richmond, Virginia): History

+In the 1600s, the area of Richmond, Virginia, was part of the Tsenacommacah, a homeland of the Powhatan people.

-Belle Isle was originally known as Broad Rock Island.
-It was first explored by Captain John Smith in 1607.
+Belle Isle was originally known as Broad Rock Island by the English.
+It was first mapped by European John Smith of Jamestown in 1607.
 In the 18th century the island was occupied by a fishery.
 In 1814, the Old Dominion Iron and Nail Company completed a nail factory.
 During the 1860s, the island was inhabited by a village complete with a school, church, and general store.

 Civil War

 The island served as a prison for Union soldiers during the American Civil War.
 Between 1862 and 1865, the island was home to about 30,000 POWs and as many as 1,000 died, though accounts vary with the South claiming the death rate was low, while the North claimed it was very high.
 The Battle of Walkerton was the result of a failed Union attempt to free them.

+John L. Ransom, late First Sergeant Ninth Michigan Cavalry, published in 1881 his 'Andersonville Diary' which includes his account of life as a prisoner on Belle Isle during the winter of 1863-1864.